 On arrival in Delhi, you will be transferred to our hotel.
 In the early evening we have a group meeting to commence our wonderful journey.
 Overnight Delhi.

 In the early morning we head to Gopeshwar, stopping en route to breakfast on the holy river Ganges.
 Our home for the next few days is with a Himalayan family in an eco-friendly B&B a few kilometres from Gopeshwar, where organic homemade food, mainly from the family’s garden is served with a smile.
-On arrival we receive a traditional welcome to the Himalayas.
-In the late afternoon we walk to a neighbouring village and also enjoy the stunning sunset and spectacular views of the area.
+On arrival we receive a traditional welcome to the Himalayas. in the late afternoon, we go for a walk to neighbouring rice fields and a natural water source.
 Overnight Gopeshwar

 After breakfast we go for a trek to Atri muni caves and temple as well as a beautiful waterfall.
 We walk through charming villages, forests, fields, river paths, temples, meadows etc. After enjoying our packed lunch, we return for a relaxing evening around the fire and a home cooked hot organic meal.
 Overnight Gopeshwar